-pinfruit is for memorizing long numbers, such as credit card numbers and bank identifiers.
-It automates the laborious part of mnemonic major system, an old mnemonic technique.
+pinfruit is for memorizing numbers, such as credit card numbers and bank identifiers.
+It acts as a word sequence generator for numbers, automating the laborious part of mnemonic major system, an old mnemonic technique.
 It all works on the principle that it is easier to remember words than numbers.

 On the most basic level, the major system is a method of translating numbers into words and words back into numbers.
+There are usually many ways to translate a number into words, but there is always only one number that corresponds to a given sequence of words.
 For each of the ten digits there is a set of one or more phonemes.
 The digit 0 is remembered by the phonemes 's' and 'z', as in yes and zoo.
 Here is the complete list as supported by pinfruit.
 The last column features an explanation by which to remember the association.